Read a short summary of the rules around exclusion, including the governing board's responsibilities.

 Statutory guidance on exclusions

-Both maintained schools and academies must have regard to statutory guidance on exclusion from the Department for Education (DfE).
+All maintained schools, academies, alternative provision academies, and pupil referral units (PRUs) must have regard to statutory guidance on exclusion from the Department for Education (DfE).

 The requirements apply to all pupils, including those above and below compulsory school age.

 Pupils can be excluded permanently, or suspended for one or more fixed periods up to a maximum of 45 days per academic year.
 Only the headteacher or acting headteacher of a school can authorise exclusions.

 All exclusions, however short in duration, must be formally recorded.